-Earlier this year, there were some worrying reports about the future of CBD (Cannabidiol) in UK, or to be more specific, the use of CBD in food and drink products.
-This is a fast-growing market in the UK.
+Earlier this year, there were some worrying reports about the future of CBD oil, or to be more specific, the use of CBD oil in food and drink products which is a fast-growing market in the UK.
 There are a raft of CBD drink products, including High Flyer – an Indian pale ale (IPA) craft beer with a 4.3% ABV, containing 10mg CBD in each bottle, and the hemp infused Canna’B Gin & Canna’B Rum products from Wee Hemp Spirits.
 Alongside these high-end products, there are countless CBD cafes up and down the country that sell both CBD edibles and ‘shots’ of CBD in cups of tea or coffee.

-It’s clear CBD food and drink goods are a huge market in the UK and set to get bigger as people become more aware of the benefits of CBD.
-Many people prefer to consume CBD in this manner as including CBD in food and drink products makes them seem more appealing to the consumer, helping to mask or complement the herbal taste of full-spectrum CBD oil.
+It’s clear CBD food and drinks are a huge market in the UK and set to get bigger as people become more aware of the benefits of CBD.
+Many people prefer to consume CBD in this manner as including CBD in food and drink products makes them seem more appealing to the consumer, helping to mask or complement the herbal taste of full-spectrum CBD.

 What Are Novel Foods?

 Of course, all food items have to be authorised before going on sale, but under EU regulations, CBD products classed as ‘novel foods’ would need to go through an extra layer of rigorous testing, including stringent tests to ensure they contain the ingredients listed.
 These means that only the most well-funded businesses could afford to cover these costs and survive, destroying many of the smaller companies that make up a large proportion of the CBD market in the UK.